Jack Trout Talks: 4 Steps to Strategic Positioning

 Well, I’ve been at this a long time.
-I’m probably one of the best well known marketing strategy people in the world actually.
+I’m probably one of the most well-known marketing strategy people in the world, actually.
 That’s been driven by the many books that I’ve written on the subject.

 When I pioneered this idea in 1969, when the world was starting to get competitive, I recognized the fact that you win or lose in the minds of your prospects.
-What was the perceptions that they have of you, what you stand for, what makes you different.
+What are the perceptions that they have of you and what you stand for?
+What makes you different?
 That’s the game.

-I will give you a warning.
-It's not as easy as it reads.
-You can read all my books and say, “Here, that’s easy."

-Essentially I warn people.
-I say, "It reads easy, but it’s not easy to implement."
-Primarily because people constantly want to grow.
-They want to get bigger, and they’re not willing to sacrifice.
+I’ll give you a warning: it’s not as easy as it reads.
+You can read all my books and say, “Here, that’s easy.”
+It reads easy, but it’s not easy to implement.
+Primarily because people constantly want to grow, they want to get bigger, but they’re not willing to sacrifice.
 You’re not willing to give up something to get something.
 That’s the trick, and it’s very hard.
 It’s not easy work, but it’s critical if you want to separate yourself from your competitors.

 Can you talk a little bit more about what you have to give up?
 That may not be intuitive for some folks.

 In other words, Wall Street is out there pitching various companies, and essentially all they want to see is, “How are you going to grow?”
-They force people to do stupid things, to get into businesses they shouldn’t get into, to not stay with exactly what they are and find a way to just constantly improve it.
+They cause people to do stupid things, to get into businesses they shouldn’t get into, instead of staying with exactly what they are and finding ways to constantly improve it.

 That’s really what it comes down to.
 It’s a willingness to not be what you shouldn’t be.
 To sacrifice other ideas or businesses that you might want to pursue.